openSUSE/news-o-o/_posts/2011-08-01-volunteers-needed-conference.markdown

 ## [The Registration Desk](http://en.opensuse.org/openSUSE:Conference_volunteers#The_Registration_Desk)

 At the conference, every morning from 9:00 to 10:30, we will have a registration desk.
-It will handle the registration  of new visitors,Â  distribution of info materials and answering of general questions and such.
+It will handle the registration  of new visitors,  distribution of info materials and answering of general questions and such.
 We need two people per day to man this desk during the conference.
 On Sunday, as it's the first day, it better be three!
 If you can help with this please lets us know on the [volunteers page](http://en.opensuse.org/openSUSE:Conference_volunteers) or let us know at [opensuse-conference@opensuse.org](mailto:opensuse-conference@opensuse.org).

 ## [Session Chair](http://en.opensuse.org/openSUSE:Conference_volunteers#Session_Chair)